 ON TableName (ColumnName);

-Over time, indexes can become fragmented, which negatively impacts performance.
-SSMS allows you to rebuild or reorganize indexes to address fragmentation:
+Over time, indexes can become fragmented, leading to slower query performance.
+SSMS allows you to rebuild or reorganize indexes to reduce fragmentation.

 To rebuild or reorganize an index: